 Law Enforcement Searches For Escaped Inmate

-The Oklahoma Department of Corrections said law enforcement is searching for Christopher Coffey.
+The Oklahoma Department of Corrections said law enforcement is searching for Jeremiah Hobbs.

-Officials said Coffey is an inmate at the Jackie Brannon Correctional Center.
+Officials said Hobbs escaped Thursday morning from the Jackie Brannon Correctional Center.

-Officials said 5 inmates escaped the center on Wednesday night.
-Four inmates have been captured.
+Hobbs is described as white, 5'7 tall, and weighing roughly 189 lbs. with brown hair and blue eyes.

+Officials said Hobbs was serving a sentence for second-degree burglary out of Tulsa County.